NickAger/nickager.github.io/_posts/2015-12-04-swift-libaries.md

 |Area | Library | Comments|
 |-----|---------|---------|
 |Mocking|[OCMock](http://ocmock.org)|Extensive use of Swift protocols minimises the need for mocks.
 Using locally defined classes for mocking see [Mocking in Swift](http://nshipster.com/xctestcase/).
 Quote: "In Swift, classes can be declared within the definition of a function, allowing for mock objects to be extremely self-contained.
 Just declare a mock inner-class, override and necessary methods"|

+See also:
+* [Awesome Swift](https://github.com/Wolg/awesome-swift) - A curated list of awesome Swift frameworks, libraries and software.